Delt06/toon-rp/README.md

 > 🔨 Developed and verified with Unity 2022.3.12f1 LTS and Core RP Library v14.0.9.

+### Verified Platforms

+- Windows (DirectX 11, Vulkan, OpenGL)
+- Android (OpenGL ES 3.0+, Vulkan)
+- WebGL 2.0

+> ⚠️ Other platforms may work but have not been tested yet.

 ### Table of Contents

 - [Features](#features)